madmak2005/acc-manager-server/README.md

 # acc-manager (work in progress)
+## Easy way to try##
+1. Use Spring Tool Suite
+2. Clone repository
+3. Open project in STS
+4. Let maven to dowload all dependencies
+5. Lunch Assetto Corsa Competizione (the same computer)
+6. Lunch project as Spring Boot
+7. Open http://x.x.x.x:8080 or http://x.x.x.x:8080/SPageFilePhysics in the web browser

+**Right now you need to first start ACC and enter the track then lunch the app**

 ## Getting data from Assetto Corsa Competizione using Java Spring REST Server##
 **ACC Named Shared Memory - only Windows Version**